maciejg-git/vue-litewind/src/documentation/pages/backdrop.md

 #### Notes {#BackdropNotes}

-`v-backdrop` is used internally to display dimmed background for components like `v-modal` or `v-sidepanel`.
-Alternatively it can be used on top of other elements to add overlay effect.
+`v-backdrop` is used internally to display dimmed background in the components like `v-modal` or `v-sidepanel`.
+Alternatively it can be used on top of the other elements to add an overlay effect.
 For more examples see [modal](/documentation/modal) documentation.

 ---